mulderp/mulderp.github.com/_posts/2014-02-06-Getting-Started-With-D3.md

 ## Loading data

 To load data, we need to have a "data()" command on the visualization.
+This is a bit magical command, since it joins data with nodes, as can be read in the documentation [here](https://github.com/mbostock/d3/wiki/Selections#wiki-data)

   var node = vis.selectAll("circle.node")
         .data(nodes)